japila-books/apache-spark-internals/docs/demo/diskblockmanager-and-block-data.md

 = Demo: DiskBlockManager and Block Data

-The demo shows how Spark stores data blocks on local disk (using xref:storage:DiskBlockManager.adoc[DiskBlockManager] and xref:storage:DiskStore.adoc[DiskStore] among the services).
+The demo shows how Spark stores data blocks on local disk (using storage:DiskBlockManager.md[DiskBlockManager] and storage:DiskStore.md[DiskStore] among the services).

 == Configure Local Directories